apache/druid/docs/configuration/index.md

 }
 ```

-Issuing a GET request at the same URL will return the current Overlord dynamic config spec.
+Issuing a GET request at the same URL returns the current Overlord dynamic config spec.

 |Property| Description                                                                                                                                                                                  | Default                       |
 |--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|